Are you one of the many people who wonders if you could retire early, say, at 62 and enjoy a long retirement—on your own terms?

 How long will I live?

 This is not an easy question to answer.
-That's why it's important to plan for different scenarios (your advisor can help you evaluate the various planning options).
+That's why it's important to plan for different scenarios (and a financial professional can help you evaluate the various planning options).
 Health status, longevity, and retirement lifestyle are 3 key factors that can play a role in your decision on when to claim your Social Security benefits.

 While these variables are hard to predict with certainty, you can rely on the simple fact that if you claim early versus later, you will likely have lower benefits from Social Security to help fund your retirement over the next 20–30+ years.